-I am a Classicist and Digital Humanist and I work as an assistant professor at the University of Leipzig (Alexander von Humboldt Chair of Digital Humanities), where I teach courses in digital classics and digital scholarly editing.
+I am a Classicist and Digital Humanist and I work as an assistant professor at the University of Leipzig (Alexander von Humboldt Chair of Digital Humanities), where I teach courses in digital classics and digital philology.
 I have been working since 2008 with the Perseus Digital Library at Tufts University, where I have been visiting professor in the Department of Classics.

 My research interests are mainly focused on ancient Greece and the digital humanities and I have been extensively publishing and leading projects in both fields.
 I am currently working on representing quotations and text reuses of ancient lost works and I am leading the Leipzig Open Fragmentary Texts Series (LOFTS), which is part of the Open Philology Project of the Humbolt Chair of Digital Humanities at the University of Leipzig.
 I am also implementing a Fragmentary Texts Editor (FTE) within Perseids, which is a collaborative platform being developed by the Perseus Project that leverages and extends pre-existing open-source tools and services to support editing and annotating TEI XML documents in Classics.

 As part of my teaching activities, I am director of SunoikisisDC, which is an international consortium of Digital Classics programs developed by the Humboldt Chair of Digital Humanities at the University of Leipzig in collaboration with the Harvard’s Center for Hellenic Studies and Perseids.